 Individuals over the age of 9 must wear masks or face coverings when engaging in: essential and minimum basic operations of a business when persons are in the presence of others and essential travel if social distance cannot be maintained.
-Businesses must provide employees with face masks and post signage around the store, enforcing everyone to wear masks and maintain social distancing.
-Retailers are limited to no more than 25% of their full capacity.
+The indoor capacity limit has been raised from 25% to 50%.

 For more information, visit coronavirus.dc.gov.

 There are 67 counties in Florida, each with their own regulations, so be sure to check their website for your specific county’s regulations.
 During Phase 3 of Reopening, retail businesses can operate at full capacity but should continue to maintain adequate sanitation practices for employees and patrons, and face masks are recommended.